lunfardo314/lunfardo314.github.io/ledgerdocs/general-def.md

 func self : atPath(at)
 ```

-### Access to the tuple element: `atTuple8`

-Embedded function `atTuple8` treats its argument `$0` as a serialized tuple and argument `$1` as index of the element.
-The index must be 1 byte-long.

-Function returns element of the tuple.

 ## Ledger constants
 At genesis, number of values, such as initial supply and genesis public key, must be set up in for the ledger.
 These values are called *ledger constants*.
 The values of the ledger constants are encoded right in the ledger definitions and therefore are immutable.